brunommst/brunommst.github.io/_projects/sure-thing-alan.md

 year: "2018"
 description: "'Sure thing, Alan' is an academic exercise of exploring the interaction between humans and computers.
-By analysing what sets them apart and what are the current user validation systems in place today, it demonstrates how both parties complete each other in order to achieve technological progress."
+By analysing what sets them apart and what are the current user validation systems in place today, it demonstrates how they complete each other to reach technological progress."
 links: []
 covers: []
 images: